zero-ones-given/zero-ones-simulated/README.md

 ret, frame = capture.read()
 ```

+Aruco markers are placed on the robots and at the corners of the arena.
+This way you can correct for camera misalignment or compensate for perspective if the camera is not directly overhead.
+The arena corner markers have the following IDs and layout:
+- Top left: 46, right: 47
+- Bottom left: 48, right: 49

+Note that version 0.0.6 used partially different IDs in a different order.

 ## Configuration
 Once you've built the project, you can use the [configuration.json](configuration.json) file to change the configuration without the need to rebuild the project.
 All the units are metric and the coordinate system is left-handed (Unity uses a left handed coordinate system).